KCL-BMEIS/OOP/week6A.md

 ---

-# Our next project: fMRI analysis
+# Our next project: a module robot arm

 This week, we start off on a new project: a simple system to control a modular robot arm